-‘The Masked Singer UK’ Spoilers: Could Blob Be Lenny Henry?
+'The Masked Singer UK' Spoilers: Could Blob Be Lenny Henry?

 "The blob is 100% Lenny Henry.
 Listen again and tell me I'm wrong," another person shared in a tweet.

-“Lenny Henry is definitely the blob you can hear is voice when he sang.
-He is totally recognisable and can’t disguise it!” remarked a third person on Twitter.
+"Lenny Henry is definitely the blob you can hear is voice when he sang.
+He is totally recognisable and can't disguise it!" a third person remarked on Twitter.

 "If The Blob isn't Sir Lenny Henry, then whoever it is needs to be doing a Lenny Henry impersonator act #TheMaskedSinger," a fourth user tweeted.

-Henry rose to fame in the 1970s was formerly married to Dawn French.
+Henry rose to fame in the 1970s and was formerly married to Dawn French.

-In 1978, he starred in the children’s show Tiswas, per IMDb, which is why a classroom could have shown during the clue package.
-As seen on his official Twitter page, Henry also wears glasses, which relates to Blob saying they have “four eyes.”
+In 1978, he starred in the children's show Tiswas, per IMDb.
+This may be why a classroom was shown during the clue package.
+As seen on his official Twitter page, Henry also wears glasses, which relates to Blob saying they have "four eyes."

-Henry is also a singer and may have potentially recorded a demo for Simon Cowell back in the day.
+Henry is also a singer and may have potentially recorded a demo for Cowell back in the day.

-Blob currently remains in the competition meaning viewers will have to keep watching to find out if Henry is singing underneath the wild costume.
+Blob currently remains in the competition, meaning viewers will have to keep watching to find out if Henry is singing underneath the wild costume.